Follow us on networks

 Specific fertility treatments for low ovarian reserve

 Women with low ovarian reserve are a challenge for fertility treatments.
 Specific stimulation techniques have been developed for them.
-And special care is taken to promote the maturation and development of the few oocytes that can be obtained.
+And special care is taken to enhance the maturation and development of the few oocytes that can be obtained.

 • The use of high doses of gonadotropins.